 3) Insulate the attic

 A home’s heating and cooling needs will be reduced up to 30% if insulation will be installed in the attic.
 For that extra savings, do the same on basement walls, ceilings and crawl spaces.
 You need to do this if your house is built more than 20 years ago to take advantage of the additional savings.

 4) Install storm windows

 Replacing windows are downright costly.
 Nonetheless, if replacements are necessary, you might as well place storm windows.
 There are triple-track windows with one sliding screen and two glass sashes available for only $1,200 a dozen.
-Aside from the easy installation, they can reduce the heat loss up to 25%.
+Aside from the easy installation, they can reduce the heat losses up to 25%.
 Don’t worry, there are stylish storm windows that align with the overall aesthetic of your house.

 5) Replace the furnace

 If you find your home too cold, perhaps, the furnace already needs a replacement.
 Gas- or oil-fired furnaces can only last up to 20 years.
 If yours is older than the average lifespan, replace it with an energy star-rated furnace.
 The initial investment could be high, but it can save you up to 20% of the heating costs.